Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 If more than one [[5.
 Mechanics/Bestiary/Construct/Scarecrow.md\|scarecrow]] is present, the others are close by.
 If none of the characters has a passive Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 11 or higher, the scarecrows catch the party by surprise.

-[[5.
-Mechanics/Bestiary/Npc/Baba Lysaga (COS).md\|Baba Lysaga]] (see chapter 10, area U3) crafted these scarecrows to hunt down and kill ravens and wereravens.
+[[4.
+World Almanac/NPCs/Baba Lysaga (COS).md\|Baba Lysaga]] (see chapter 10, area U3) crafted these scarecrows to hunt down and kill ravens and wereravens.
 The scarecrows are imbued with evil spirits and delight in murdering anyone they encounter.

 ### Skeletal Rider